The rebellions, coups, kidnappings, revolutions, putschs, and all out

 climax of The Honorary Consul

-dimension of meta-fiction.
+dimension of real world commentary.

 Possessing the relationship struggles of The End of the Affair, the religious quandaries of The Power & the Glory, and the